VQ-Research/Wasserstein-VQ/README.md

-# Vector Quantization By Distribution Matching
+# Enhancing Vector Quantization with Distributional Matching: A Theoretical and Empirical Study